bleso-a/nd00333-capstone/starter_file/README.md

 `BanditPolicy`, an early termination policy which is based on `slack factor/slack amount` and `evaluation_interval`.
 If the primary metric is not within the specified ``slack factor/slack amount`, the policy terminates any runs and this is done with respect to the best performing training run.

+#### Future work.

-**For future work**, it would be nice to explore more into the data, by carrying out data cleaning process and feature engineering activities.
+**For future work**, It would be nice to explore more into the data, by carrying out data cleaning process and feature engineering activities.
 A good feature engineering could help to boost the model's accuracy greatly and hence improve the classification accuracy of the model.
 Accuracy is not the only evaluation metric process, it would also be nice to explore some other statistical evaluation metrics.

 ### Results